 Petroleum (Onshore) Act 1991

-Section 6 Petroleum (Onshore) Act 1991 provides that all petroleum, helium and carbon dioxide existing in a natural state is the property of the Crown regardless of when the Crown Grant was made.
+Part 2, Section 6 Petroleum (Onshore) Act 1991 provides that all petroleum, helium and carbon dioxide existing in a natural state on or below the surface of any land is the property of the Crown regardless of when the Crown Grant was made.

 Titles to minerals and mining rights